-Required information is contained in response to C-5 and complete Appendix C-5 for all settings that meet the HCB settings requirements.

-C-2: General Service Specifications (3 of 3)

-d.
-Provision of Personal Care or Similar Services by Legally Responsible Individuals.
-A legally responsible individual is any person who has a duty under state law to care for another person and typically includes: (a) the parent (biological or adoptive) of a minor child or the guardian of a minor child who must provide care to the child or (b) a spouse of a waiver participant.
-Except at the option of the State and under extraordinary circumstances specified by the state, payment may not be made to a legally responsible individual for the provision of personal care or similar services that the legally responsible individual would ordinarily perform or be responsible to perform on behalf of a waiver participant.
+Specify: (a) the entity (entities) responsible for maintaining the abuse registry; (b) the types of positions for which abuse registry screenings must be conducted; and, (c) the process for ensuring that mandatory screenings have been conducted.
+State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable): Appendix x C: Participant Services - 1 1 C-2: General Service Specifications (2 of 3) red information from this page (Appendix C-2-c) is contained in response to C-5. x C: Participant Services C-2: General Service Specifications (3 of 3) any p adopt partic not b ision of Personal Care or Similar Services by Legally Responsible Individuals.
+A legally responsible individual is berson who has a duty under state law to care for another person and typically includes: (a) the parent (biological or tive) of a minor child or the guardian of a minor child who must provide care to the child or (b) a spouse of a waiver cipant.
+Except at the option of the State and under extraordinary circumstances specified by the state, payment may be made to a legally responsible individual for the provision of personal care or similar services that the legally consible individual would ordinarily perform or be responsible to perform on behalf of a waiver participant.
 Select one: